kgiannis/multichain_client_java/README.md

 Then we proceed the same way as Example 1.

 # Next Steps #
 So far the streams and the general info api method responses are available at the ObjResp.
-More properties have to be added in order to cover all the possible responses from the api call.
+More properties have to be added in order to support all the possible responses from the api call.

 You can find more info on the Multichain platform here: https://www.multichain.com/